 We are the first Your Local Pantry in Wales, providing high quality affordable food to a growing membership of local people.
 We have a great team of enthusiastic volunteers who have got stuck in to managing the food deliveries and helping the first members use the Pantry.

-If you would like to join our membership and find out more about the Pantry, visit us at the Dusty Forge centre or contact Sam, Denise or Caroline at 02920003132.
+If you would like to join our membership and find out more about the Pantry, visit us at the Dusty Forge centre or contact Stacie or Sam at 02920003132.

 ACE Community Shop